aneuhold/main-scripts/readme.md

 ## `package.json` Commands

-- `npm run pushpub` will do a `git push` then increment the patch number by one then publish the package to npm.
+- `npm run pushpub` will build then do a `git push` then increment the patch number by one then publish the package to npm.
 It seems that this needs to be done with npm so that it uses the right credentials.
 - `npm run refresh` can be used for testing new commands.
 It will uninstall any previous global version of this package and then install the local version.
 - `yarn add <package-name>` Use yarn to add packages preferably.